New & Notable

 Learn to apply best practices and optimize your operations.

-A relational database management system (RDBMS) is a program that lets you create, update, and administer a relational database.
+A relational database management system (RDBMS) is a collection of programs and capabilities that enable IT teams and others to create, update, administer and otherwise interact with a relational database.
 Continue Reading

 A DDBMS (distributed database management system) is a centralized application that manages a distributed database as if it were all stored on the same computer.
 Continue Reading